 Warming up before a workout is critical in avoiding injury.
 Using a steam room as part of your warm-up could help you reach maximum mobility during activities such as:

-One older 2013 study investigated the effects of heat on the flexibility of soft tissue.
-Heat was applied to the knee joint before activity, and as a result, the joint was far more flexible and relaxed.
-The results showed that heat can help reduce injury before a workout.
+An older 2013 study investigated heat’s effects on the flexibility of soft tissue.
+Heat was applied to the knee joint before activity, resulting in the joint being more flexible and relaxed.
+The results suggest that heat can help reduce injury before a workout.

-Research has shown that heat is especially useful for limbering up stiff joints and relieving achy muscles for people with arthritis, according to the Arthritis Foundation.
+According to the Arthritis Foundation, research has shown that heat is especially useful for limbering up stiff joints and relieving achy muscles in people with arthritis.

-Here’s why.
-Warming up a sore joint or tired muscle makes blood vessels bigger, which lets more blood, oxygen, and nutrients to travel to the injured tissue.
-This promotes relaxation of the stiff muscles and joints.
+Warming up a sore joint or tired muscle makes blood vessels bigger, which lets more blood, oxygen, and nutrients travel to the injured tissue.
+This promotes the relaxation of stiff muscles and joints.

 Burns calories

-When you’re in the steam room or sauna, your heart rate increases.
+Your heart rate increases when you’re in a steam room or sauna.
 If you use a steam room after an aerobic workout, your heart rate is already elevated, and the steam room can prolong that elevation.

 Sweating it out in the steam room isn’t a tool to lose weight quickly.
 Any weight you lose in the steam room is water weight, and you’ll need to replace it by drinking water to avoid dehydration.

-But using steam rooms regularly as a way to burn more calories at the gym could help your diet and exercise routine be more effective.
+However, using steam rooms regularly as a way to burn more calories at the gym could help your diet and exercise routine become more effective.

-Steam rooms do have many potential health benefits, but steam immersion can be harmful if you overdo it, especially if you’re a newbie.
 Staying in a steam room for more than 15 minutes can dehydrate you.
-Experts recommend drinking water while you’re there, and directly afterwards.
+Experts recommend drinking water while you’re in the sauna and directly afterward.

 Steam rooms can also host other people’s germs.
 The steam isn’t hot enough to kill some types of bacteria, and the warmth may even increase the number of bacteria.